Edward Bamford: Early life and family

-Edward Bamford was born on 28 May 1887 to the Rev. Robert Bamford (1854–1898) and Blanch Edith Bamford (née Porter) (1856–1936).
+Edward Bamford was born on 28 May 1887 to the Rev. Robert Bamford and Blanch Edith Bamford (née Porter).
 The Rev. Robert Bamford served as curate of Lamarsh, Essex (1882–1885) and curate of Holy Trinity, Lambeth (1885–1886).
 In about 1892, he resigned his curacy due to ill health and settled in Sherborne, Dorset, living at Lynton House (now Abbot's Litten) in Long Street, Sherborne.
 From 1895 to 1898 he served as secretary to the Yeatman Hospital, Sherborne, and died at Sherborne on 9 November 1898, aged 44, and was buried in Sherborne Cemetery.
-After the Rev. Bamford's death Blanch married the Rev. Thomas Myers and lived at 89 Bloomfield Avenue, Bath, later at Milking Close, Ditchling, East Sussex, where she died and was buried.
+After the Rev. Bamford's death Blanch married the Rev. Thomas Myers.

 Bamford was educated at Sherborne Preparatory School, and later at Sherborne School, which he attended as a day boy from September 1900 until April 1902.
-His two brothers, Robert Bamford (1883–1942) who was one of the founders of Aston Martin, and Arthur Bamford (1889–1915) were also educated as day boys at Sherborne School.
+His two brothers, Robert Bamford who was one of the founders of Aston Martin, and Arthur Bamford were also educated as day boys at Sherborne School.
 Arthur, who became a private in the Grenadier Guards, was killed near Loos on 11 October 1915 and is commemorated at St Mary's A.D.S.
 Cemetery, Haisnes, and on the Sherborne School War Memorial and Sherborne School Book of Remembrance.
 His sister Rachel Bamford (1885–1974) was in 1911 a student at the Colonial Training College at Stoke Prior, Bromsgrove, Worcestershire, and during the First World War she served in the Women's Army Auxiliary Corps (WAAC).